EdDataScienceEES/tutorial-kristinalemon/tut_template.md

+# Generalised Linear Modelling and Model Interpretation
+## When linear model assumptions are violated

 <center><img src="{{ site.baseurl }}/tutheaderbl.png" alt="Img"></center>

 To add images, replace `tutheaderbl1.png` with the file name of any image you upload to your GitHub repository.